Richard Howard-Vyse

-Howard-Vyse served in the First World War commanding the 10th Cavalry Brigade, and in the Second World War as the Head of British Military Mission to French High Command between 1939 and 1940.
+Howard-Vyse served in the First World War commanding the 10th Cavalry Brigade, and in the Second World War as the Head of British Military Mission to French High Command from 1939 to 1940.
 He was invested as a Knight Commander Order of St Michael and St George and awarded the Distinguished Service Order.
 He also held the office of Deputy Lieutenant of Buckinghamshire, and was a Justice of the Peace.

 Early life

 Richard Granville Hylton Howard-Vyse was born on 27 June 1883, the son of Howard Henry Howard-Vyse and Mabel Diana Howard-Vyse of Stoke Poges Buckinghamshire.
 He had two siblings, George Cecil Howard-Vyse died, and Lilly Eleanor Howard-Vyse.